ryanburgess/engineer-manager/README.md

  * [The Full Ratchet: VC | Venture Capital | Angel Investors | Startup Investing | Fundraising | Crowdfunding | Pitch | Private Equ](https://itunes.apple.com/ca/podcast/118.-economic-theory-in-venture/id888084300?i=1000378448924&mt=2)
  * [HBR Ideacast - Hiring the Best People](https://overcast.fm/+DiCC8OA) - Patty McCord, Netflix’s former Chief Talent Officer, talks about how to hire and retain top talent
  * [CTO Think - How important is a work-life or non-tech balance for a technology career?](https://www.ctothink.com/episodes/2018-01-27-7.html) - This episode talks about the importance of work-life or non-tech balance for someone building a career in technology
+ * [WorkLife with Adam Grant](https://itunes.apple.com/nz/podcast/how-to-love-criticism/id1346314086?i=1000404159792&mt=2) - A great podcast episode around how important it is to give critical feedback

 ## Articles
  * [Radical Candor](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/)